apache/logging-log4cxx/src/site/markdown/usage.md

 and tweaking logging performance.
 Log4cxx claims to be fast and
 flexible: speed first, flexibility second.

-The user should be aware of the following performance issues.
+For performance sensitive applications, you should be aware of the following.

 1.  **Logging performance when logging is turned off.**